-Basis of microbial classification, classification and salient feature of bacteria according to Bergey's manual of determinative bacteriology, cyanobacteria, prochlorons and cyanelles.
+Basis of microbial classification, classification and salient feature of bacteria according to Bergey's manual of determinative bacteriology.

 Viruses: Structure and classification of viruses; morphology and ultra-structure; capsids and their arrangements, types of envelopes, viral genome, their types and structure, virus related agents (viroids, prions).
 General feature of virus reproductions, early events in virus multiplication, virus restriction and modification of host, virus mRNA.
-General overview of bacterial viruses, RNA and DNA bacteriophages (MS2, $\phi$ X174, M13, T3, T4).
+General overview of bacterial viruses, RNA and DNA bacteriophages (MS2, φ X174, M13, T3, T4).
 Lysogeny and Lytic phase.
 General account of plant and animal viruses